The Most Wonderful Time to Recycle

 Remove all decorations and place the tree at the curb.
 Your collector will pick it up during the first two weeks of January.

-You can also self-haul it to one of our recycling facilities, either the I-66 Transfer Station on West Ox Road, or the I-95 Landfill complex on Furnace Road in Lorton.
+For a small fee, you can also self-haul it to one of our solid waste facilities, either the I-66 Transfer Station on West Ox Road, or the I-95 Landfill complex on Furnace Road in Lorton.
+The trees will be processed with other brush into mulch and the mulch is offered for free to residents.

 Stay Connected